Invincible (Michael Jackson album): Production

+Artwork

+For the cover artwork, Jackson was inspired by the 1992 photograph The Golden Boy by Scottish photographer Albert Watson, whom he hired to create imagery for Invincible.
+Watson shot Jackson through mirrors, creating a sequence of poses, some of which were used in the liner notes, which also feature a sketch by Jackson's friend Uri Geller.
+The cover shot was inspired by Watson's 1992 work, with Jackson in gold makeup and hair.
+However, a desaturated form was reportedly preferred by company executives.
+Four color variants were also released: red, orange, blue, and green.
+Jackson's right eye is pixelated, as is his first name and the album title.

 Music and lyrics

 Invincible is an R&B, pop and soul record.
 The album's full length lasts over 77 minutes and contains 16 songs – fourteen of which were written (or co-written) by Jackson.
 It was noted that the album shifts between aggressive songs and ballads.
 Invincible opens with "Unbreakable"; the last line in the first verse recites the lyrics, "With all that I've been through/I'm still around".
-In a 2002 interview with the magazine Vibe, Jackson commented on his inspiration for writing "Speechless", saying:

-"You'll be surprised.
-I was with these kids in Germany, and we had a big water-balloon fight – I'm serious – and I was so happy after the fight that I ran upstairs in their house and wrote "Speechless".
-Fun inspires me.
+Jackson said "Speechless" was inspired by the joy he felt with a water-balloon fight with children.
+He said: "Fun inspires me.
 I hate to say that because it's such a romantic song.
-But it was the fight that did it.
-I was happy, and I wrote it in it's [sic] entirety right there.
-I felt it would be good enough for the album.
+But it was the fight that did it ...
 Out of the bliss comes magic, wonderment, and creativity."

-"Privacy", a reflection on Jackson's own personal experiences, is about media invasions and tabloid inaccuracies.
+"Privacy", a reflection on Jackson's personal experiences, is about media invasions and tabloid inaccuracies.
 "The Lost Children" is about imperiled children.
 Jackson sings in a third person in "Whatever Happens".
 The song's lyrics, described by Rolling Stone magazine as having a "jagged intensity", narrate the story of two people involved in an unnamed threatening situation.
 Invincible features four ballads: "You Are My Life", "Butterflies", "Don't Walk Away" and "Cry".
 "Cry", similar to Jackson's "Man in the Mirror", is about healing the world together.
 The lyrics to "Butterflies" and "Break of Dawn" were viewed as "glaringly banal" and it was implied that they could have been written by anyone.
 "Threatened" was viewed as being both a storyteller and a "Thriller redux".
 The song "You Are My Life" is about Jackson's two children at the time, Prince and Paris.
 The song features Jackson singing, "You are the sun, you make me shine, more like the stars."